-Below is a brief description highlighting the differences between short- and long-term services that can help you decide what might be appropriate for your loved one.
+Below are brief descriptions highlighting the differences between short- and long-term home care that can help you decide the type of services a senior may need.